prajjwal1/fluence/README.md

 # Fluence
-> Fluence is a deep learning library for transformers + self attention methods.
+> Fluence is a deep learning library based on Pytorch for attention based approaches.
+It's a toolkit which I use for my own research.

 ![](https://github.com/prajjwal1/fluence/workflows/CI/badge.svg)

+# Installing

+`pip install fluence`

 The library contains implementation for the following approaches (many more to come):
 - [Adaptive Attention Span in Transformers](https://arxiv.org/abs/1905.07799)
 - [Adaptively Sparse Transformers](https://arxiv.org/abs/1909.00015)
 - [Reducing Transformer Depth on Demand with Structured Dropout](https://arxiv.org/abs/1909.11556)
-- Optimizers: Lamb, Lookahead
+- Optimizers: Lamb, Lookahead (Pytorch doesn't have it)

 # Code Structure
 ```